 The cost for this plan is $200 per month.
 But similar to other plans, you can get two months free if you buy for one year.
 You can try this plan by paying just $1 for the first month.

 So it would be the best bet to try rocket.net as it just costs a dollar.
 I believe you will be extremely happy with their service.
 Even if you are not happy, you can easily opt out of the plan.

 Rocket.Net Hosting Review [ Performance & Test Results]

-But before we get into the test result, Let’s have a summary of what are the mechanism set in place to boost up your website speed.
+But before we get into the test result, Let’s have a summary of what are the mechanisms set in place to boost your website speed.

 - Memory level server catching

 - Brotli compression

 - Advanced firewall

 Please note that our test website was not properly optimized and still we got some excellent results.